 If you’re looking to start a pharmacy layout or even revamp the existing, you’re probably wondering what’s the design my customers will benefit from the most.
 How much space should I designate for OTC and how much for the pharmacy workflow?
 Do I want to have an open floor plan with a waiting area or isles of products for my customers?
 Let’s discuss.

 We often receive questions from our clients about their pharmacy layout and how to go about setting up their business.
 We always tell them your pharmacy should be designed based on your workflow and location.
 Does your pharmacy offer compounding?
 If so, we need to design a compounding lab or area.
 What about packaging?
 Before deciding your pharmacy design you will need to consider a few items.
-Our pharmacy consultant can give you a complete detailing about the workflow.
+Our pharmacy consultant can give you a complete detailing about the workflow and design for city permits.

 What is your pharmacy workflow?